Discover the Threads Of Syria

 A cultural practice passed down from their mothers, these skills and embroidery patterns are culturally distinctive to Syria.

-We are tapping into the women's existing skills to create beautiful scarves that offers sustainable incomes, and help alleviate the refugee crisis.
+We are tapping into the women's existing skills to create beautiful products that offers sustainable incomes, and help alleviate the human cost of the refugee crisis.

 A global partnership

-The Threads Of Syria brand is also not owned by Artisan & Fox nor Tight-Knit Syria, and all marketing content belongs to, and will be gifted to the refugees once they can formally register their co-operative.
+The Threads Of Syria brand is also not owned by Artisan & Fox nor Tight-Knit Syria.
+All marketing content belongs to, and will be vested to the refugees as their legal status changes.